Dave Siciliano: Sioux City Musketeers

 Siciliano led the Musketeers to 37 wins and a second-place finish in the West Division during the 2004–05 season.
 In the playoffs, the Musketeers won the first round by three games to one versus the Lincoln Stars, and won the second round by three games to one versus the Tri-City Storm.
 Each of Siciliano's three Clark Cups as of 2005 had been won by a victory in the opposing team's rink, and he attempted to win a fourth on the road in Cedar Rapids, Iowa.
 The Cedar Rapids RoughRiders won the Clark Cup in the fifth and deciding game by a 4–1 score.
 Siciliano credited his team for not quitting despite the strong play of opposing goaltender Alex Stalock.

 The Musketeers placed fifth in the West Division with 28 wins in the 2005–06 season, and did not qualify for the playoffs.
 Siciliano improved the Musketeers to 34 wins despite placing fifth again in the West Division in the 2006–07 season.
 In the playoffs, the Musketeers were defeated four games to three by the Tri-City Storm in the first round.

 Siciliano withdrew his name from consideration to coach the men's hockey team at Lakehead University, and returned to the Musketeers for the 2007–08 season.
 He led the team to 32 wins and a fourth-place finish in the West Division, then lost to the Omaha Lancers three games to one in the first round of the playoffs.
 On April 1, 2008, Siciliano resigned from the Musketeers after eight years as coach and general manager.
 He had the second most career victories for a coach in the USHL at the time, and had the most wins for a Musketeers coach with 272 victories.

+While in Sioux City, Siciliano was nicknamed "The Professor".
 The Sioux City Journal credited Siciliano for having "etched a distinct signature on Musketeer ice success for eight seasons".
 He reflected on his time with the Musketeers by saying, "coaching in Sioux City has been a wonderful experience, one of my best in hockey".
 He was also proud of designing the team's circular dressing room at the Gateway Arena, where players could "look [their] teammates directly in the eye".